iobroker-community-adapters/ioBroker.sma-em/docs/en/template.md

 * Q - reactive power
 * S - apparent power

-The word "regard" comes from English and means "net".
-(Current I from the network operator) The word "surplus" means surplus.
-(Current which goes to the network operator) The word "counter" means counters.
+The word "regard" here means "consumption". (power received from the grid) The word "surplus" here means "feed-in". (power fed into the grid) The word "counter" here means "energy meter".

 From this, the object names are put together, e.g.

-pregard - real network cover
-psurplus - real power supply (surplus) qregard - reactive power grid cover pregardcounter - counter of the net supply
+pregard - active power received from the grid psurplus - active power fed into the grid pregardcounter - energy meter for the active power received from the grid qregard - reactive power received from the grid
 ...